panrg/path-properties/draft-enghardt-panrg-path-properties.md

 : Whether a specific protocol feature is available over a path or subpath, e.g., Explicit Congestion Notification (ECN), or TCP Fast Open.

-## Dynamic Path Properties

-Dynamic path properties relate to the transmission of an individual packet or of a flow over a subpath.
+Some path properties express the performance of the transmission of a packet or flow over a link or subpath.

-Typically, Dynamic Properties can be measured or approximated, and might be made available in an aggregated form, such as averages or minimums.
+Such transmission performance properties can be measured or approximated, e.g., by hosts or by path elements on the path.
+They might be made available in an aggregated form, such as averages or minimums.
-Dynamic Path Properties can be measured by the host itself or by a different entity.
-See {{ANRW18-Metrics}} for a discussion of how to measure some dynamic path properties at the host.
+See {{ANRW18-Metrics}} for a discussion of how to measure some transmission performance properties at the host.
 Properties related to a path element which constitutes a single layer 2 domain are abstracted from the used physical and link layer technology, similar to {{RFC8175}}.

-Some dynamic properties are defined in different directions for the same path element, e.g., for transmitting and receiving packets.

 Link Capacity: